Free Kitchen Hacks eBook

 Common Substitutes for Eggs

 In eggless baking, there are a variety of different egg substitutes we can use, depending on what we need the eggs for.
-Here are some common egg substitutes:
+Here are some common egg substitutes, and I tried them all!

 Cornstarch does a really great job of absorbing extra moisture to thicken any liquid or mixture.
-I use it often to soak up excess moisture when making crispy tofu or vegetables, or as a thickening agent in sauce (like in this Vanilla Sauce for Bread Pudding!).
+I use it often to soak up excess moisture when making crispy tofu or vegetables, or as a thickening agent in sauce.

-Once cornstarch reaches a temperature of 295°F, its thickening properties are kicked into overdrive.
-This means, that during the baking process, once your cookies reach a temperature of 295°F they will retain their current size and shape.
+Once cornstarch reaches a temperature of 145°F, its thickening properties start to kick in.
+This means, that during the baking process, once your cookies reach a temperature of 145°F they will retain their current size and shape.

 In these eggless chocolate chip cookies, the cornstarch stops the cookies from spreading too much, binding them together and giving them a luxurious chewy texture with a soft middle and slightly crispy edges.

-Once your butter is softened, the first step is to mix it with the light brown sugar with the hand mixer on high for 2-3 minutes to cream it.
+In a large mixing bowl, beat the softened butter with the light brown sugar with the hand mixer on high for 2-3 minutes to cream it.
 Creaming the butter and sugar actually aerates it, setting you up for a soft cookie.

 Note that some of the cornstarch will sink to the bottom of your slurry.
 You may need to use a spatula to scrape it out to ensure all of it is added to your eggless cookie dough!